No bomb found after man makes threat outside FBI headquarters in Seattle

 The incident occurred about 1:14 p.m. in an alley behind a building where the FBI houses its Seattle field office at Third Avenue and Spring Street.

 Seattle police and fire personnel responded to the scene because a tire on the man’s vehicle was on fire, Diaz said.

-That is when the man falsely told police he had a bomb, the chief said.
+“Officers contacted the driver of the vehicle, and the driver noted there was a bomb in the vehicle,” the chief said.
+“Officers immediately cordoned off the area and shut everything down.”

-Police closed stretches of Third and Fourth avenues for several hours Saturday afternoon while investigating the threat.
+Police closed stretches of Third and Fourth avenues for several hours Saturday afternoon, while FBI agents and the city’s arson/bomb unit investigated the threat and “determined that there was no bomb inside the vehicle,” Diaz said.

 With tensions heightened following the Jan.
-6 attack on the U.S. Capitol, and law enforcement nationwide on alert as Wednesday’s presidential inauguration looms, Camp and Diaz said they’re not aware of specific threats in Seattle or Washington state.
+6 attack on the U.S. Capitol, and law enforcement nationwide on alert as Wednesday’s presidential inauguration looms, Camp and Diaz said they’re not aware of specific threats to any buildings or events in Seattle or Washington state.

 “We feel that we are in a really good position,” Camp said.
-“If we do get any indication of a specific threat, we will be in touch with our local law enforcement partners and taking every precaution to make sure the citizens of Seattle and Washington are safe.”
+“If we do get any indication of a specific threat, we will be in touch with our local law enforcement partners and take every precaution necessary to make sure the citizens of Seattle and Washington state are safe.”

+As part of a general precaution to potential threats at state capital buildings across the nation, the FBI has stood up command posts in all 56 of its field offices nationwide have stood, an agency spokesman said Friday.